 Once they arrived in Europe, began a long series of legalized violence (in all European countries, no exceptions): they were branded, and hanged, “kill a gypsy” did not involve any penalty and indeed, it was encouraged to do so.
 Until it got to Porrajmos, the “devouring”, the genocide in concentration camps of World War II that ended with the murder of an unknown number of Roma and Sinti, from 500.000 to 1.500.000.

-We often speak of their alleged unwillingness to integrate, it is enough to read a brief chronology of the history of this unknown people to get an idea on why gagé (we, the non-Roma) are not so well-liked.
+We often speak of their alleged unwillingness to integrate, it is enough to read a brief chronology of the history of these unknown people to get an idea of why gagé (we, the non-Roma) are not so well-liked.